NSF-IRES: U.S.-Bangladesh-Canada collaboration to improve air quality

 Overview

 Students will get hands-on experience on low-cost sensors and remote sensing technologies to advance their understanding of air quality problems and potential solutions.
-Students will work on individual research projects and have unique opportunities to enhance their professional growth, peer-mentoring skills, networking and develop their competencies in intercultural communication, self-awareness, professional adaptability, and leadership in a culturally diverse group.
+Students will work on individual research projects and have unique opportunities to enhance their professional growth, peer-mentoring skills, networking as they develop their competencies in intercultural communication, self-awareness, professional adaptability and leadership in a culturally diverse group.

 The experiences and lessons learned from a megacity’s impact on air quality can be valuable for the IRES students to study large U.S. urban centers confronting similar air pollution challenges.